leratomarthalande-rgb/FUTURE_DS_01/README.md

 # SQL Data Preparation & Analysis

-MySQL Workbench was used as the primary environment for data validation, preparation and analysis.
+MySQL Workbench was used to assess, clean, validate and analyse the dataset before developing the Power BI dashboard.

-The following SQL functionality was applied throughout the project:

-### `SELECT`

-Used to retrieve and inspect records from the dataset and examine the structure and values before analysis.

-### `WHERE`

-Used to filter records and investigate specific conditions within the dataset.

-### `DISTINCT`

-Used to examine unique values within fields and assess the consistency of categorical information.

-### `DELETE`

-Used to remove the identified duplicate record after confirming that it was a duplicate.

-### `ALTER`

-Used during data preparation to modify the structure/data type of fields, including preparing the date field for analysis.

-### `CASE`

-Used to apply conditional logic when transforming or categorising data for analysis.

-### `GROUP BY`

-Used to aggregate results by dimensions such as:

-* Category
-* Sub-Category
-* Region
-* Product
-* Time periods

-### `ORDER BY`

-Used to rank and sort analytical results, including identifying the highest-performing products and categories.

-### `SUM()`

-Used extensively to calculate aggregated sales and profit values across products, categories, sub-categories and regions.
+The SQL analysis and preparation used a range of SQL commands and functions, including:

+SELECT · WHERE · DISTINCT · DELETE · ALTER · CASE · GROUP BY · ORDER BY · SUM()

+These were used across the data preparation, validation and analysis stages to remove the identified duplicate, prepare the date field, verify data consistency and generate aggregated sales and profit results by product, category, sub-category, region and time period.

 Together, these SQL operations were used to move from **record-level transactional data to business-level insights**.